spallaccini/ombd-query/README.md

 ### Some usage examples:

-Show all info about the movie 'The Party'
+Show information about the movie: 'The Party'

     $ docker run -ti omdb-query
     Enter a film name and you'll get Rotten Tomatoes rating! -> The Party